Anxiety Disorder: Common and Treatable, Here’s How To Identify It

 • Separation anxiety disorder: 0.7%

-• How many people have anxiety disorders?
-The NIMH says that 40% of adults ages 18-54 will experience an anxiety attack at some point during their lives—that’s about 19 million people!
-That number jumps up to 60% for those between 15-24 years old and 70% for those between 25-34 years old; unfortunately though this means that 1 out of every 4 Americans has been affected by common types such as panic attacks or generalized anxiety disorder (GAD).
+According to NIMH, about 19 million people, which accounts for 40% of adults aged 18-54, will experience an anxiety attack at some point in their lives.
+This figure rises to 60% for individuals between 15-24 years old and 70% for those aged 25-34.
+Regrettably, this means that 1 in 4 Americans has been affected by common anxiety disorders, including panic attacks or generalized anxiety disorder (GAD).

-Generalized anxiety disorder is characterized by excessive and unrealistic worry about everyday things.
-It is a chronic condition that can be treated with medication and therapy.
-However, it’s not caused by a chemical imbalance or other physical problem like heart disease, cancer or diabetes—it’s just your brain being anxious.
+Individuals with generalized anxiety disorder experience excessive and unrealistic worry about everyday things.
+This chronic condition finds treatment through medication and therapy.
+However, it doesn’t stem from a chemical imbalance or other physical problems like heart disease, cancer, or diabetes.
+It simply arises from the anxious nature of your brain.

 This type of anxiety disorder doesn’t mean you’re always anxious; it means you have times when the feeling of dread comes over you suddenly and lasts for weeks at a time (or even months).
 You might be constantly worrying about work-related deadlines or family problems at home; maybe even something as simple as a test in school will cause your stomach to feel queasy beforehand!